vijoybasu/Udacity-Operationalizing-Machine-Learning/README.md

 ![image](https://user-images.githubusercontent.com/81923226/114539102-c0834d00-9c71-11eb-9d70-8ccd49948ba4.png)

+### Endpoint.py script runs against the API producing JSON output from the model
 We execute the `endpoint.py` file and try to check the consumed model's final output.
 Output is obtained in the similar format as desired, hence validating our approach.